-If you are pregnant, you must not take <invented name>.
-If you become pregnant while taking <invented name> you must stop immediately and contact you doctor.
+If you are pregnant, you must not take [nationally completed name].
+If you become pregnant while taking [nationally completed name] you must stop immediately and contact you doctor.

-Use of <invented name> is generally not advisable when a woman is breast-feeding.
+Use of [nationally completed name] is generally not advisable when a woman is breast-feeding.
 If you want to take the pill while you are breast-feeding you should contact your doctor.